blog

 Effective tool calibration is as much about confidence and piece of mind as compliance

-Why worry about calibration mistakes?
+Why worry about tool calibration?

 In manufacturing, tool calibration isn’t just a compliance checkbox to be ticked just before your audits are due, it’s a major factor in preventing unplanned downtime, optimising productivity and ensuring product quality.

 This blog covers the five most common calibration mistakes in manufacturing, their impact and how to avoid them.
+For a deeper dive of some of the other common calibration mistakes, read this article published in AutomationForum.co.

 Mistake 1: Skipping scheduled calibrations

-Whether it’s the pressure of tight deadlines, a drive to hit the numbers, cost-saving attempts, individual laziness or just down to a lack of visibility, skipping calibrations always end up costing the organisation more in the long-run.
-Whether it results in increased measurement errors, equipment malfunction or breakdown, product rework or quality issues, safety incidents or failed audits, they all hurt the organisation.
+Whether it’s the pressure of tight deadlines, a drive to hit the numbers, cost-saving attempts or just down to a lack of visibility, skipping calibrations always costs more in the long-run.

 Avoiding it can be simple.
 Implement automated schedules, which send out early and overdue reminders and increase their visibility via dashboards that are shared across the management team, so that nothing is left to chance.